Sajaas/atm/README.md

 ## It will error if you try to withdraw/deposit money if:
 * no atm is created
 * no account is created
+* if you try to create an account that already exists
 * no account owner is set
 * not enough funds in account
 * not enough funds in atm